 I am a recipient of a Ph.D. from the Department of History at the University of North Carolina at Chapel Hill and an Assistant Professor of History at Vanderbilt University.
-My research specialties lie in nineteenth and early twentieth-century United States, African American, and African Diaspora History.
-I am working on a book manuscript, The Black Republic: African Americans, Haiti, and the Rise of Radical Black Internationalism, that focuses on how black intellectuals in the postemancipation United States conceptualized the link between Haitian independence and black freedom and self-determination.
-It is under contract with the University of Pennsylvania Press.
+My research specialties lie in nineteenth and twentieth-century United States, African American, and African Diaspora History.
+I am finishing a book manuscript, The Black Republic: African Americans and the Fate of Haiti, that focuses on how black intellectuals in the postemancipation United States conceptualized the link between Haitian independence and black freedom and self-determination.
+It is forthcoming with the University of Pennsylvania Press.

 Additionally, I further explore my interests in United States, African American, Haitian and African Diaspora History as a regular blogger with Black Perspectives and as Vice President of the African American Intellectual History Society.
 You can find me on Twitter @bronaldbyrd.